Telescoping bolt

 A telescoping bolt (also known as an overhung bolt) is a firearm bolt which telescopes over, that is, wraps around and past, the breech end of the barrel.
-This feature reduces the required length of a weapon such as a submachine gun significantly, and it allows rifle designs to be balanced around the pistol grip in a way that gives "pointability" similar to a pistol's.
+This feature reduces the required length of a weapon such as a submachine gun significantly, and it allows compact designs to be balanced around the pistol grip in a way that gives "pointability" more like a pistol's.

 While it would be simpler and easier to shorten the bolt to fit completely behind the breech, the bolt must have a certain amount of mass in order to operate reliably with a given caliber.
 The telescoping bolt moves some of that mass forward of the bolt face, resulting in a bolt which may be longer overall, but is shorter behind the bolt face.

 Though technically a different, distinct concept, nearly all telescoping bolt submachine guns use a magazine located in the pistol grip used to hold and fire the weapon.
 However, there are blowback firearms with the magazine located in the grip that do not use a telescoping bolt, such as Kel-Tec SUB-2000.

 History

 The telescoping bolt concept first appeared on semi-automatic handguns around the turn of the 20th century.
-These pistols, starting from FN M1900 and to this very day, often feature a slide, which acts as both a barrel shroud and the bolt.
+These pistols, starting with the FN M1900 and to continuing to the present, often feature a slide, which acts as both a barrel shroud and the bolt.
 Moreover, a Belgian pocket pistol patented in 1909 featured a cylindrical bolt wrapped around the barrel instead of a now-conventional slide, which is sometimes claimed to be the first true telescoping bolt design.

+One of the earliest submachine gun known to use the telescoping bolt concept was the Italian Armaguerra OG-43, followed by the OG-44, designed by Giovanni Oliani during the later stages of the Second World War.
+The bolt was "L" shaped and ran in a tube above the chamber and barrel.
+Both designs did not reach mass production due to wartime events.

-The first production model submachine gun using the telescoping bolt concept was the Czechoslovak Cz 23 aka Sa.23 or vz.48b series, first produced in 1948.
+The first production model submachine gun using a telescoping bolt was the Czechoslovak Cz 23 aka Sa.23 or vz.48b series, first produced in 1948.
 These submachine guns use a cylindrical telescoping bolt with centered barrel.
 While widely exported in the third world, the Cz 23 series was not well known in the west.

 The first popularly well-known example was the Uzi submachine gun, designed in Israel by Uziel Gal, a designer inspired by the Cz 23 series.
 It uses a rectangular bolt, with a barrel which is offset toward the bottom of the bolt.
 This configuration places the axis of recoil lower, increasing the controllability of the weapon in full-automatic fire.
 The Uzi was designed in 1948 after the first models of the Cz 23 were seen, and entered service in 1954 (after official adoption in 1951).

 The telescoping bolt has subsequently been used in a wide variety of submachine gun designs.